ONSdigital/software-engineer-community/standards/github.md

 - All repositories from the ONSdigital organisation should be whitelisted.

+   - (Fahad - need to check what is CA API Gateway and where is the whitelisting is done)

 ### External contributors

 Currently we do not support changes from outside of members of the ONSdigital GitHub organisation.

 - **Unsolicited pull requests** - if we get an unsolicited pull request from outside of the organisation it must not be merged.
 It should be raised to the **Technical Lead** _Community of practice_.

 - **The future** - we may choose to allow external contributors at a later date, but a policy for accepting changes will need to be developed and agreed.

+** Fahad (need to check why this in place)

 ### Assume everything is public